Comparison

 The AI Coding Tools Directory editorial team researches and reviews AI-powered development tools to help developers find the best solutions for their workflows.

-GitHub Copilot Business/Enterprise, Sourcegraph Amp (formerly Cody), and Tabnine are the three leading enterprise AI coding platforms in 2026.
-Copilot offers the lowest per-seat cost and GitHub-native integration, Sourcegraph Amp provides code graph context and self-hosted deployment, and Tabnine supports air-gapped and zero-data-retention environments.
-This guide compares their pricing, deployment options, and security controls.
+GitHub Copilot Business/Enterprise, Sourcegraph Amp (formerly Cody), and Tabnine are three major enterprise AI coding tools in 2026.
+Copilot offers the lowest published per-seat price, while Tabnine advertises flexible deployment options (including air-gapped) for enterprises.
+This guide compares their pricing and deployment options based on official vendor pages.

 Tabnine logo